Nonprofit Sector Economics

 Further teaching materials will be provided online, through the E-learning service, within the specific webpage prepared for this course.

-Written exam (based on three open questions) aimed at testing students' familiarity with the key theoretical constructs and empirical analyses developed in the last years within the nonprofit economics framework as well as their understanding of the specific role that nonprofit organizations can play within contemporary economic systems, including the interplays between nonprofits, for-profit firms and public organizations.
+Oral exam aimed at testing students' familiarity with the key theoretical constructs and empirical analyses developed in the last years within the nonprofit economics framework as well as their understanding of the specific role that nonprofit organizations play within contemporary economic systems (i.e. within post-industrial economies), including the interplays between nonprofits, for-profit firms and public organizations.
+It is also possible to prepare a talk or a discussion on an issue related to the course outline (see on this the explanatory material provided online within the dedicated E-learning page for this course).